Lecrapouille/MaxPlus.jl/tutorial/README.md

 *Note:* The notebooks are directly rendered from the website `nbviewer` but not from GitHub because LaTeX formulas are partially displayed with GitHub.

-*Note:* This tutorials are in gestation.
+*Note:* These tutorials are in gestation.

 ## Installation and usage within Jupyter